papers, panels, invited talks

 “Novel ecosystems or condos?
 Competing scenarios for Pittsburgh's river islands, Novel Ecosystems Researech Symposium, Penn State University, 2016.

-“Collaborative community design in underserved neighborhoods: Approaches to engaged studios and their institutional framework,” 16th Annual Conference of the Engagement Scholarship Consortium, initiator, panelist/workshop leader, with D. De Ciantis, L. Vavro, and M. Hogan, 2015.
+“Collaborative community design in underserved neighborhoods: Approaches to engaged studios and their institutional framework,” 16th Annual Conference of the Engagement Scholarship Consortium, panelist/workshop leader, with D. De Ciantis, L. Vavro, and M. Hogan, 2015.

 “Catalyst by design: Resilience-building scenarios as key outcomes of an engaged studio,” 16th Annual Conference of the Engagement Scholarship Consortium, poster talk, Penn State University, 2015.